Wadume: Arrest

 Wadume was arrested in August 2019 while drinking tea with friends in his house in Ibi Town, Taraba State.

 Escape

-While being conveyed to Abuja for further investigation, the police vehicle conveying him came under attack at a check point manned by soldiers after passing the first military check point where they reportedly identified themselves as police officers from Abuja and that they were holding a kidnap kingpin (Wadume) reportedly known to the Commander of the military check points.
+While being conveyed to Abuja for further investigation, the police vehicle conveying him came under attack at a check point guarded by soldiers after passing the first military check point where they reportedly identified themselves as police officers from Abuja and that they were holding a kidnap kingpin (Wadume) reportedly known to the Commander of the military check points.
 The soldiers at the second check point said they were alerted that the occupants of the vehicle were kidnappers who had just kidnapped Wadume in his house and being taken away to a hideout.
 On the order of the Captain, the soldiers chased after the police vehicle on a rescue mission firing shots at the vehicle.
 By the time the police vehicle stopped, three police officers and two civilians had been killed and five others injured.